 Wofford College’s curriculum is rooted in the traditional liberal arts, focusing on a strong foundation in the humanities and sciences for the purpose of preparing students for their majors, careers, and graduate education.
 With a history of rigor and excellence, Wofford was the first liberal arts college in South Carolina with a Phi Beta Kappa chapter.
 Students attend on a 4-1-4 schedule, with two conventional 4-month semesters and a 1-month winter semester for specialized courses.
 Majors range across the humanities, sciences, and social sciences, and pre-professional programs include teacher education, pre-law, pre-med, and more.
 An 11:1 student:faculty ratio gives students a high level of mentorship and interaction with their professors, helping Wofford College fulfill their mission to be one of South Carolina’s best colleges.

-South Carolina’s oldest private university, Furman University dates its founding to 1825, when the South Carolina Baptist Convention opened the Furman Academy and Theological Institute, a school intended to prepare younger students for college, and to train ministers for the Baptist church.
-Financial struggles drove the school to move twice, until the Baptist Convention raised enough to move the college to the growing city of Greenville.
+South Carolina’s oldest private university, Furman University dates its founding to 1826, when the South Carolina Baptist Convention opened the Furman Academy and Theological Institute, a school intended to prepare younger students for college, and to train ministers for the Baptist church.
+Financial struggles drove the school to move twice, until the Baptist Convention raised enough money to move the college to the growing city of Greenville.
 There, the theology school broke off into the Southern Baptist Seminary, and the academy began growing into a full liberal arts college.
-When Furman was included in the Duke Endowment (a massive trust fund established by tobacco magnate James B. Duke for hospitals and colleges), it began a period of development that would make Furman what it is today: South Carolina’s highest-ranked liberal arts college, according to U.S. News & World Report, the Princeton Review, and Forbes.
+When Furman was included in The Duke Endowment (a massive trust fund established by tobacco magnate James B. Duke for hospitals and colleges), it began a period of development that would make Furman what it is today: South Carolina’s highest-ranked liberal arts college, according to U.S. News & World Report, the Princeton Review, and Forbes.